hacdias/indielib/README.md

 This repository contains two demos as examples: [server](examples/server/) and [client](examples/client/).

-## Contribute
+## Contributing

-Just open an issue or a pull request.
+Feel free to open an issue or a pull request.

 ## License